All About Sessions Civil Court

 Question: Can I file a case without an attorney?

 Answer: Yes.
 This office cannot give you any legal advice.
-This office does not have any forms.

 Question: Can I change attorneys?